 Gucci brand extensions

 Gucci started out making saddles for wealthy horsemen in Tuscany in 1921 (5).
-Impressed by some of the luggage he saw guests with at luxury hotels, he therefore employed fine leather craftsmen, and the latest machinery, to make luggage.
+Impressed by some of the luggage he saw guests with at luxury hotels, he then employed fine leather craftsmen, and the latest machinery, to make luggage.
 He also set up stores to reach elite customers.
 Clothing then followed in 1964, as did the iconic double GG logo on belt buckles.
 Then through the 1970s, as the company established a reputation for classic Italian style and luxury, it prospered.
 While ups and downs followed, eventually in 1990, the hiring of a strong creative, Tom Ford, to design a ready-to-wear collection, took the company to new heights.
 Most recently the brand extended into homeware and decoration (Figure 6) and social sharing via digital media has inspired even more growth.

 Caterpillar brand extensions